statechannels/statechannels/new-packages/nitro-protocol/readme.md

 a state channel sports betting game, where bets have to be made by a deadline and the winner is determined through an oracle feed.

-A full description of the framework and it's capabilities can be found in our whitepaper (coming soon!).
+A full description of the framework and it's capabilities can be found in our [whitepaper](https://magmo.com/force-move-games.pdf).

 The framework in this respository is currently limited to 2-player games, but that's mostly due to solidity challenges and time constraints - the framework itself extends naturally to